chron/gaze/README.md

+# GAZE

+A bad solo RPG chatbot

-Advantages over using a chatbot directly:
+## Advantages over using a chatbot directly:

 Maintaining state